 I was in the house only five minutes when I began to make bread, desperate to belong, aching to make this not feel like I’m in a strange, alien land where I will never truly belong.
 This is ridiculous.
 I’ve lived here seven years, longer than I’ve lived anywhere.
 Why do I feel this way?

-I set a pack of yeast aside in a small bowl, with a teaspoon of sugar and a bit of warm water so it will proof before I put it in with the other ingredients.
+I set 2 Tablespoons of yeast aside in a small bowl with a teaspoon of sugar and a bit of warm water so it will proof before I put it in with the other ingredients.
 My mother taught me this long ago in Pakistan.
 I have no idea if American yeast needs this.
 Sometimes I suspect it doesn’t, suspect that I can just put it straight into the bread, but I’m loathe to stop this ritual.

 I begin to gather ingredients into my large, glass bowl.